microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 1. Select the **Refresh Business Event Catalog** button on that form.

    ![Screenshot](../../../images/refresh-business-event-catalog.png)

-1. Assign the *Ext.
-Events – Subscr* permissions set to Business Central users who want to subscribe to specific companies for their business events.

 ## Query Business Central catalog, submit subscriptions, and receive notifications of business events on Dataverse
 To query Business Central catalog, submit subscriptions, and receive notifications of business events on your Dataverse environment, follow these steps: